LittleNewton/uEmu/README.md

 ```

 - arguments:
-  - kb KBFILENAME,       Configure the Knowledge Base filename used for μEmu fuzzing phase and μEmu will run under fuzzing phase.
+  - `-kb KBFILENAME` - Configure the Knowledge Base filename used for μEmu fuzzing phase and μEmu will run under fuzzing phase.
 If KB file is not present, μEmu will run KB extraction phase by default.
-  - s SEEDFILENAME(optional),      Configure the seed filename to bootstrap fuzzing, if absent, μEmu will use random number(32 bit) for fuzzing.
+  - `[-s SEEDFILENAME]` (optional) - Configure the seed filename to bootstrap fuzzing, if absent, μEmu will use random number(32 bit) for fuzzing.

 **Example**: